 Practical information

-Locations: DLF Cyber Hub, Phase 3 and WorldMark, Sector 65, Gurugram
+- Locations: DLF Cyber Hub, Phase 3 & WorldMark, Sector 65, Gurugram

-Best time to visit: Lunch or early dinner for a quieter experience
+- Best time to visit: Lunch or early dinner for a calmer experience

 Who should visit